-Nowadays the financial world is reconsidering their opinion about Bitcoin.
-In the beginning of September 2014 the Bank of England published a report that describes the blockchain — the distributed ledger of Bitcoin — as a, “significant innovation’ that has ‘far-reaching implications”.
+Nowadays, the financial world is reconsidering their opinion about Bitcoin.
+At the beginning of September 2014, the Bank of England published a report that describes the blockchain — the distributed ledger of Bitcoin — as a “significant innovation’ that has ‘far-reaching implications.”

-And they clearly have gone from demonizing what they didn’t understand (bitcoin) to embracing it!
+And they have gone from demonizing what they didn’t understand (bitcoin) to embracing it!

 Banks Are Getting Undressed For Cryptocurrency

-The total service offerings of banks are stripped by the so called FinTechs.
+The totality of bank service offerings are being replaced by the growing FinTech companies of the world.
 Or ‘unbundled’ as the VC’s from Silicon Valley like to say.
 Parts of the bank are turned into stand-alone products that are delivered to the consumer at a scale and cost that no traditional bank can match.

 This unbundling happens on two fronts.
-Top-down there are FinTechs that piggy back on the traditional payments and transaction solutions for fiat currencies.
-On top of these networks they focus on, “enhancing customer experience, increasing convenience and streamlining the process of using bank and card payment networks.”
+Top-down, there are FinTech companies that piggyback on the traditional payments and transaction solutions for fiat currencies.
+On top of these networks, they focus on “enhancing customer experience, increasing convenience, and streamlining the process of using bank and card payment networks.”

 The downside of this development is that banks lose their ability to manage customer experiences by themselves.
 Banks are moving to the bottom of the value chain.

-It’s a completely new network protocol that allows value to be exchanged without the need of a trusted intermediary.
-In this scenario banks hardly play a significant role anymore.
+It’s an entirely new network protocol that allows value to be exchanged without the need of a trusted intermediary.
+In this scenario, banks hardly play a significant role anymore.

 Cryptocurrency and the blockchain technology have the power to replace the entire banking system as we know it!

-In the near future transferring money and property will be as easy as swiping your finger from left to right.
-It’s beyond information on your fingertips, it’s exchanging value on steroids (without the need of a trusted party).
+Soon transferring money and property will be as easy as swiping your finger from left to right.
+It’s beyond having information at your fingertips; it’s exchanging value on steroids (without the need of a trusted party).

 A Napster moment for finance

-Banks are now extremely worried that they are facing their own Napster moment – the point when the rise of a new platform disseminates a complete industry by offering a simplified experience in a cheaper way and at a scale that makes it impossible to compete with.
+Banks are now anxious that they are facing their own Napster moment – the point when the rise of a new platform disseminates an entire industry by offering a simplified experience in a cheaper way and at a scale that makes it impossible to compete.

-Just remember how Napster and it’s descendants — like Spotify and Netflix — have changed the entertainment industry in just a few years.
+Just remember how Napster and its descendants — like Spotify and Netflix — have changed the entertainment industry in only a few years.
 The media industry just let it happen.
-Incapable of changing their own DNA and culture to adjust to these new technologies.
+Incapable of improving their DNA and culture to adjust to these new technologies.
 They followed the Shirky Principle: “Institutions will try to preserve the problem to which they are the solution.”

 His words started an explosion of FinTech-startups.
 Recent research shows that global investment in FinTech is set to double from $10 billion in 2014 to $19.7 billion in 2015.
 By 2020, the total is projected to be $46.1 billion.
 The FinTech scene is so hot, it’s boiling.